-WebDispatcher for dual-version PortaSwitch® provides a single place for customer management and system operation while making the migration process more fluid.
-The full application preserves user habits and thus improves the overall customer experience in PortaSwitch®.
+WebDispatcher for dual-version PortaSwitch® provides a single place for customer management and system operation.
+This makes the migration process more fluid.
+The full application preserves user habits and thus improves the overall PortaSwitch® customer experience.

 Implementation specifics

 When operating with dual-version PortaSwitch® via the API, consider the following implementation specifics: